jbiason/blog/content/reviews/books/live-free-or-die.md

 Even if the writing style is good to read and you can churn chunks of the story in fast pace, the whole is enough to make you want to punch a fictional person in the face.
 Hard.

+PS: Oh, there is another point to the hate for the protagonist: After a few cities were completely obliterated by said Horvath, the protagonist starts building a space force along with NASA but requires pilots to get augmentations and he comes with "I hope the government will pay for the augmentations after all the taxes I'm paying".
+Sure, asshole, the government has to make the thing that will make him more money (he's basically building a space station, which he plans to sell to the government); fuck the build of hospitals and roads and schools and what not what were destroyed when three cities turned to dust.
+Fuck the population, all you want is the government to work for *you*.
+That attitude just adds to the general sense of privilege this guy feels toward everything else.
+So yeah, sad he didn't die.